nav-icon-674386747674-shopify-store Skip to content

 What is Creatine

-Creatine is an amino acid supplement bodybuilders, and other athletes use for years.
-It's rumored to help increase muscle mass and improve athletic performance.
+Creatine is an amino acid supplement that bodybuilders and other athletes have used for years.
+It’s widely believed to help increase muscle mass and improve athletic performance.
 But how does creatine actually work?

-Creatine is a naturally found compound in the body, primarily skeletal muscle.
-It's also found in small amounts in the brain, heart, and testes.
-When taken artificially as a supplement, creatine is typically synthesized in the liver and transported to muscle cells, where it's stored.
+Creatine is a naturally occurring compound found primarily in skeletal muscle.
+Smaller amounts are also present in the brain, heart, and testicles.
+When taken as a supplement, creatine is typically synthesized in the liver and transported to muscle cells, where it is stored.

-During exercise, creatine is used as an energy source.
-When levels of ATP (adenosine triphosphate) in muscles drop, creatine is converted to phosphocreatine, which helps replenish ATP levels.
-This results in improved muscular energy and endurance.
+During exercise, creatine serves as an energy source.
+When ATP (adenosine triphosphate) levels in muscles drop, creatine is converted to phosphocreatine, which helps replenish ATP.
+This leads to improved muscular endurance and energy.

 Creatine is a safe and effective way to improve exercise performance and promote muscle growth.